 The engineering design challenges are the highlight of this event.
 With these engineering challenges, student teams design, prototype, and test a device in advance, bringing their best-performing product to campus to compete with teams from other schools.
 Each member of a winning team is awarded an OU engineering scholarship.

 OU Engineering Days are a summer day camp for rising high school juniors and seniors on select days in the month of June.
 Each day offers hands-on activities that highlight a different school in engineering.
+Students are invitied to attend as many as they are interested in.

 The Sooner Engineering Education (SEED) Center are current OU College of Engineering students who lead our on- and off-campus K-12 outreach activities.
 These students have a passion for engineering outreach, and our excited to get kids motivated about STEM!